 \begin{notation} Let $\F$ be any field and $\Pro^2$ the projective plane over $\F$.
 Let $Z\subseteq \mathbb {P}^2$ be any zero-dimensional scheme.
 Fix a curve $T\subseteq \mathbb {P}^2$ and set $t:= \deg (T)$ (here we do not assume that $T$ is reduced, it may even have multiple components).
 The residual scheme $\mbox{Res}_T(Z)$ of $Z$ with respect to the divisor $T$ is defined to be the closed subscheme of $\mathbb {P}^2$ with $\mathcal {I}_Z:\mathcal {I}_T$ as its ideal sheaf.
-From the general theory of ideal sheaves we have $\mbox{Res}_Z(T) \subseteq T$ and $\deg (Z) = \deg (T\cap Z) + \mbox{Res}_T(Z)$.
+From the general theory of ideal sheaves we have $\mbox{Res}_T(Z) \subseteq T$ and $\deg (Z) = \deg (T\cap Z) + \mbox{Res}_T(Z)$.
 If $Z$ is reduced, i.e. if $Z$ is a finite set, then $\mbox{Res}_T(Z) = Z\setminus Z\cap T$. \end{notation}

-In the following part of the present section we introduce an important but quite technical lemma.
-The result is a key-point in the improvement of the method of \cite{c} in the planar case, providing a cohomological control over the zero-dimensional scheme $E$ introduced in Section \ref{S1}.
+The following Lemma \ref{u00.01A} a key point in the improvement of the method of \cite{c} in the case of plane curves.
+More precisely, we provide a cohomological control over the zero-dimensional scheme $E$ introduced in Section \ref{S1}.
 The lemma is in fact a schematic version of \cite{ep}, Corollaire 2.
 Parts (a) and (b) also follow in an arbitrary projective space from \cite{bgi}, Lemma 34.
-Parts (b), (c) and part (d) of the following Lemma \ref{u00.01A} are just \cite{ep}, Remarques at page 116.
+Parts (b), (c) and part (d) are just \cite{ep}, Remarques at page 116.

 \begin{lemma} Let $\F$ be an algebrically closed field and $\Pro^2$ the projective plane over it.
 Choose an integer $d>0$ and a zero dimensional scheme $Z\subseteq \mathbb {P}^2$.
 Set $z:= \deg (Z)$.
 The following facts hold. \begin{itemize} \item[(a)] If $z\le d+1$, then $h^1(\mathbb {P}^2,\mathcal {I}_Z(d))=0$.